Posted Oct. 5, 2015

 Many people undertake a PhD in order to improve their qualification set and prove their abilities.
 In some fields, a doctorate is a great advantage.
 However, the main reasons for completing a research degree is for the love of knowledge and to add a significant achievement as a string to your bow.
 If you have a natural yearning for knowledge and in depth study of a subject that you are passionate about, a PhD is right for you.

 Although some people go straight on to do a PhD after completing a degree or masters qualification, it often makes sense to go out into the workplace for a few years in order to experience the world of working life before returning to study.
 Completing a PhD can be expensive and it can be difficult to obtain funding, so this period of work can allow enough time to save up some funds to pay for the course.
 This period outside of education also helps you to focus and decide which PhD is the right one for you.
 You can hone down your interests and find the subject that you truly love to study.

 How Long Does It Take To Get A PhD?

-The length of time it takes to complete a PhD depends on whether you are studying full time or part time.
+The length of time it takes to complete a PhD depends on whether you are studying full time, part time or online.
 The majority of full-time PhDs take three years to complete with a thesis submitted at the end of the first year.
 There are however some courses that take four years.
 If you intend to do your PhD part time, you can take between five and six years to complete your study.

 5 Things To Ask When Looking For A PhD